Options and Flags

 -9999 -9999 122 134 12 157 192 184 190 172

 Below is a 10 x 10 focal region map.
-Here, groups of cells have been coded as focal regions- so these will be treated as "core area polygons" to be connected in circuit analyses.
+Groups of cells have been coded as focal regions that will be treated as "core area polygons" to be connected in circuit analyses.
 All cells within each focal region will be collapsed into a single node (even the non-contiguous cell in region #1) when that region is activated in pairwise, one-to-all, or all-to-one analyses.
 This format is identical to the short-circuit region file format.

 ncols 10